vdaubry/vdaubry.github.io/_posts/2014-11-19-setup-a-jekyll-blog.markdown

 See any way to improve this setup ? share your thoughts in comments

-Le code de ce blog est accessible ici : <a href="vdaubry.github.io">vdaubry.github.io</a>
+Code for this blog can be found here : <a href="vdaubry.github.io">vdaubry.github.io</a>